Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Layered Structure of Operating System

-The layered structure of operating system came into existence by MULTICS, an operating system developed around the early 1970s when the Massachusetts Institute of Technology, Bell Labs and GE started collaborating on its development.
+The operating system layers came into existence by MULTICS, an operating system developed around the early 1970s when the Massachusetts Institute of Technology, Bell Labs and GE started collaborating on its development.
 MULTICS was the first of many that were about to launch in the following decades.

-Layering the Operating System into different parts helps in debugging.
+The layered approach in os will help into different parts and help in debugging.
 Taking an instance on debugging in general when an error is encountered, the error remains the same layer as all the underlying layers are already debugged and each layer can be separately debugged or tested without interference from other layers.

 Layered Operating Systems are designed in such a manner that layers below a layer provide the service and the layers above are those that consume the service.
 This practice is used in software engineering to create applications that are modular, scalable and easy to maintain.
 Below is an illustration to help us understand the many layers that are fixed to the kernel.
 The layers sandwiched between the first and last layer are responsible for system services and management such as CPU scheduling, memory management, process management and I/O Management.